VETERAN’S DISABILITY BENEFITS

 As a Veteran, your disability may be due to physical injuries from service.
 For example, you may have a back impairments, leg or arm injuries, hearing impairments, or the loss of a limb.
 In 2001, the rate of service-connected disability increased despite the overall decrease in the size of the veteran population.
 This increase coincides with the United States entering into the wars in Afghanistan and Iraq.
 Since October 2001, the U.S. deployed over 1.64 million U.S. troops in Operations Enduring Freedom and Iraqi Freedom.

 Because of advancements in military medicine, more service members survive their wounds, some with complex impairments, than in previous wars.
 The most recent Department of Defense Casualty Update shows over 52,000 service members have been wounded in action in Afghanistan and Iraq.
 According to the study, Invisible Wounds of War, thousands of service members have been diagnosed with “invisible wounds” once they returned home.
+These numbers show that if you are a Veteran, you may have a severe physical disability.
+Therefore, you may not be able to work.
 Disability benefits replace your income because you cannot work.

 HOW CAN YOU APPLY FOR SERVICE-CONNECTED DISABILITY BENEFITS?